 - Avoid damage to vital pool components by shutting off their power supply.
 Turn off the power to the pump motor, lights and other equipment at the circuit box.

-- Disconnect the gas from the heater.
+- Turn off the gas going to the heater.

 - Remove objects that might get damaged or carried away by high winds.
 Examples include diving boards, slides, patio furniture, lounge chairs and pool covers.
 If you are unable to remove oversized or heavy objects, wrap them with a waterproof cover that can be tightly secured to the ground.